 Democracy and Government: Contemporary Challenges

-This course explores the complexities of governmental system and functioning in the contemporary global society.
-The course will explore different countries, focusing on the issue of democracy and government in regard to the country’s size, geo-political position, official ideology and economic development.
-Students will have the opportunity to learn about the functions of political/state institutions and the factors that influence political processes in the global era, such as constitutions, legislation procedures, interest groups, political parties, elections, NGOs.
+This course explores the complexities of governmental systems and functioning in a contemporary global society.
+The course will explore different countries, focusing on the issue of democracy and government in regard to the country’s size, geo-political position, official ideology, and economic development.
+Students will have the opportunity to learn about the functions of political/state institutions and the factors that influence political processes in the global era, such as constitutions, legislation procedures, interest groups, political parties, elections, and NGOs.

 International Response to Humanitarian Crises

-In order to complete the MA degree in Peace Studies students are required to write an MA thesis or to carry out an internship and write a final paper.
+In order to complete the MA degree in Peace Studies and Conflict Resolution, students are required either to write an MA thesis or to carry out an internship and write a final paper.
 Students writing a thesis are expected to conduct their thesis preparations in intense consultations with their advisor.
 Preparations include specification of the thesis topic, development of the draft thesis, choosing appropriate methods, research and/or practical work, study trips (if necessary), work in archives, and other required activities.
 Students choosing to carry out an internship must do 150 hours of practical work experience in an organization working on peace-building and conflict resolution or related matters and then write a final – practically oriented - paper in the form of a project report or proposal or a policy paper under the supervision of an advisor.